 Triple Net Lease vs Net Lease

-- In the triple net lease, the lease rentals, maintenance charges, legal taxes, and building insurance is to be borne by the lessee; hence it is called a triple net lease; as a part of the net lease other three maintenance charges are to be borne by the lessee whereas, in case of the net lease other charges like maintenance, insurance, etc. are to be borne by the lessor which is included in lease rent.
+- In this, the lease rentals, maintenance charges, legal taxes, and building insurance is to be borne by the lessee; hence it is called a triple net lease; as a part of the net lease, the other three maintenance charges are to be borne by the lessee whereas, in case of the net lease other charges like maintenance, insurance, etc. are to be borne by the lessor which is included in lease rent.

-- In the triple net lease agreement for a lessee, the lease rent includes lease rent paid to the lessor plus three other charges, maintenance, and taxes, whereas in the net lease agreement for the lessee, only lease rent is paid to the lessor is the actual lease rent.
+- In the triple net lease agreement for a lessee, the lease rent includes lease rent paid to the lessor plus three other charges, maintenance, and taxes, whereas, in the net lease agreement for the lessee, the only lease rent paid to the lessor is the actual lease rent.

-- A triple net lease agreement is generally made if the property is commercial or in large complexes, whereas a normal net lease agreement is made in the case of all other properties and equipment.
+- Typically, parties enter into a triple net lease agreement for commercial properties or large complexes while they use a regular net lease agreement for all other properties and equipment.

 - It applies only in the case of the property, whereas a normal net lease applies in all other cases, including properties and equipment like machinery, etc.

 - For the lessor triple net lease is beneficial, and for the lessee, the triple net lease is expensive.
 In contrast, in the case of a net lease, the lease is affordable to both the lessor and lessee as the lease rent includes all other maintenance charges.